svlad-90/DLT-Message-Analyzer/README.md

 ### [Read it here](./md/installation_guide/installation_guide.md)

-**Important note!** As an alternative to 'building from source', you now can download the prebuilt dlt-viewer with the integrated DLT-Message-Analyzer plugin in the [releases](https://github.com/svlad-90/DLT-Message-Analyzer/releases) section.
-Currently, it is supported only for the Windows OS.
+**Important note!** The recommended installation method is to download a prebuilt dlt-viewer with the integrated DLT-Message-Analyzer plugin from the [releases](https://github.com/svlad-90/DLT-Message-Analyzer/releases) section.
+Linux and Windows artifacts are available for both Qt5 and Qt6.
+Building from source is also available as an alternative for systems where the prebuilt binaries do not run out of the box.

 ----